a-mess-tech/autoaudit/README.md

 ## Introduction

-Autoaudit is a Unix forensics investigation tool to identify evidence of log tampering and identity attacks in the /var/log/wtmp, /var/log/btmp, and /var/run/utmp logs.
+Autoaudit is a Linux forensics investigation tool to identify evidence of log tampering and identity attacks in the /var/log/wtmp, /var/log/btmp, and /var/run/utmp logs.

 ### Features